 With the drive knob turned all the way down and the volume knob turned up, you can get a nice gritty boost to your cleans.
 On the other hand, with the drive knob turned all the way up, you can get a thick crunch, with even more gain in the HP setting.
 The tone control has a great range for making your tone sound dark (turned all the way down) to sounding very bright (turned all the way up).
 This way, you can make even the darkest sounding amps sound bright, and vice versa.

 THE CLASSIC OVERDRIVE PEDAL The Ibanez Tube Screamer is a legendary overdrive pedal that has been extremely popular since the original TS808 Tube Screamer pedal was released in the late 1970s.
 This is the classic overdrive pedal.
-If you ever have a conversation to anyone about overdrive pedals, I guarantee this pedal will come up almost every time.
+If you ever have a conversation with anyone about overdrive pedals, I guarantee this pedal will come up almost every time.
 The pedal has a mid-boosted tone that is popular especially with blues players.
 One of the most notable blues players ever, Stevie Ray Vaughan, used an Ibanez Tube Screamer.
 Other notable guitarists to have used an Ibanez Tube Screamer are Steve Vai, Carlos Santana, Keith Urban, Kirk Hammett, and many more.

 Since Ibanez really nailed that classic overdrive tone, the Ibanez Tube Screamer is easily one of the most popular, and most cloned/modded pedals out there on the market.
 Everyone wants to build their own slightly tweaked version to see who can get the best sound.